Interactive Cosmology Visualization Using the Hubble UltraDeep Field Data in the Classroom: Integration in the Classroom

 \subsection{Methods}

-We selected the introductory astronomy labs for non-majors (AST 113 Fall 2020) and for astronomy majors (SES 123 Fall 2020) for our study in order to focus on the target population mentioned above -- students first being introduced to this type of astronomy content.
+We selected the introductory astronomy labs for non-majors (AST 113 northern hemisphere Fall 2020) and for astronomy majors (SES 123 northern hemisphere Fall 2020) for our study in order to focus on the target population mentioned above -- students first being introduced to this type of astronomy content.
+Both classes are typically composed of first-year students, so the level of preparation is similar, though students pursuing astronomy majors tend to come into college with more background information in our experience.
 We modified the curriculum of all sections of the lab in two different orders, and compared our results between the two orderings of labs.
 We requested the ASU Institutional Review Board (IRB) for approval to make this study in the AST 113 and SES 123 Lab classrooms, and their approval, containing all conditions for the study, was filed with ASU.
 Students who enrolled in these modified lab sections were informed that the new programs with our virtual tool would be available, and that this would not affect the course expectations or standards.

 We selected several exercises in the typical class curriculum in both labs for replacement with \AHaH\ materials based on the advice of the course instructor as to which exercises could have their essential materials folded into other activities or the class lecture component.
 We then introduced in replacement of these exercises a series of exercises designed by members of our team for \AHaH, all of which are available online\footnote{\url{http://ahah.asu.edu/exercises.html}}.
 Students then conducted these exercises either on AST 113/SES 123 Lab or their own home computers, with the same resources available to them as other activities in class (i.e. technical and subject-matter support from Teaching Assistants, instructor, etc.).
 Reasonable accommodations for learning and access difficulties as pursuant to University policy were made for, \eg, those students who needed to take this course remotely via the Zoom teleconference platform given their presence elsewhere during the COVID-19 pandemic.
 In addition, for visually impaired students, we made available the Astronomy Sound of the Month webpage for January 2018 \footnote{\url{https://astrosom.com/Jan2018.php}}, which has a full display of the HUDF image and plays a tone when one moves the mouse over a given galaxy, of varying pitch depending on the distance to that galaxy.
 All lab sections were led for these activities by a combination of Lab Teaching Assistants and the class instructor, as appropriate.